 It’s hard to like the films of German director Michael Haneke, but it’s hard to take your eyes off them.
 This film probes deeply into the troubled psyche of a fierce woman trying to survive a rigid perfectionism in her work as a concert piano teacher, the self-loathing of depression and her dependence on a controlling mother.
 She becomes obsessed with one of her students and attempts a to form a relationship with him.
 But she doesn’t know how and tries to base it on her strange fantasies of sex, her domineering role as a teacher and what seems like an unconscious confusion of love and suffering.
 Isabelle Huppert is the remarkable actress who brings these harsh qualities together in an unforgettable character.
 She portrays a climactic act of violence against herself as a twisted revenge against the young lover she cannot form a real bond with.
 This is not a pleasant movie to watch, but only because it reveals too well the ugliness of the inner pain of depression and obsessive feelings.

-Margaret (Anna Paquin) is a 17 year-old prep school student who witnesses an accident that brings up all the guilt, anguish and depression that has been just below the surface for some time.
+Lisa Cohen (Anna Paquin) is a 17 year-old prep school student who witnesses an accident that brings up all the guilt, anguish and depression that has been just below the surface for some time.
 She believes that by distracting a bus driver, she caused a fatal accident at a crowded Manhattan intersection.
-The woman who was mauled by the bus dies in Margaret’s arms after mistaking the teenager for her own daughter.
-Margaret tries to contain her feelings about the incident but finds herself erupting in angry confrontation with everyone she reaches out to.
+The woman who was mauled by the bus dies in Lisa’s arms after mistaking the teenager for her own daughter.
+Lisa tries to contain her feelings about the incident but finds herself erupting in angry confrontation with everyone she reaches out to.
 She tries to atone for what she has done by instigating a lawsuit, but in the end the suit provokes an outburst in which she says she killed the woman.
 She has unloving sex with a student, then a teacher but can’t find any way to be at peace.
 Angry and frustrated with her actress mother, she finds rejection at the hands of her father who now lives across the country with another woman.
 Only at the end, while listening to a beautiful opera duet with her mother can she break through the screen of guilt and shame.
 There is no easy resolution to this film, but its powerful portrait of the emotionally troubled depths of a young woman is unforgettable.